saerdnaer/mucmiete/README.md

 ## Template Structure

 The top-most template is `base.html`.
 It is extended by `standalone.html` and `embed.html`.
 The templates for the non-interactive pages only extend `standalone.html`.
-The template for the pages used for the form do either extend `standalone.html` or `embed.html`, depending of the value of the template variable `is_embeded`.
+The template for the pages used for the form do either extend `standalone.html` or `embed.html`, depending of the value of the template variable `is_embedded`.

 ## Embedding
 To embed a page (e.g. the main form) in a different page via `<iframe>`, append `?embed` to the url.
 This will only affect pages related to the form.